spockwangs/spockwangs.github.com/_posts/2012-11-25-c-coding-guideline.md

 complete definition of `Impl`.
 Other translation units just call `Pimpl`'s destructor as an external function, so they don't need to generate it.

+## Prefer anonymous namespace functions to class static functions.

+When you are implementing a class's interface, you may need some helper functions which has no relation with the private (member or static) data.
+You can either declare the helper functions as the private static functions in the class header file, or as the anonymous namespace functions in the class source file.

+Since it does not need to access the private data, the helper function should be kept out of the class definition to make them loosely coupled.
+And it is the implementation's details, which we don't want the client of the class see it.
+So if we can put it outside the header file, we should do it.
+If we put it in the header file, every time the implementation changes the client using this class has to be re-compiled.
+So we should put the implementation details outside of the class header file as much as possible.